 Drawbacks to Wealthfront

-There are many things to like about Wealthfront, especially for those new to investing or wanting access to professional financial management.
-But, no brokerage is perfect.
-Following are some of the things to keep in mind when considering Wealthfront:
+There are many things to like about Wealthfront, especially for those new to investing.
+Although no brokerage is perfect.
+Below are some of the things to keep in mind when considering Wealthfront:

-- They don’t know what else you’re invested in.
-If you have outside 401(k) accounts, or other brokerage accounts Wealthfront does not know what those are invested in.
+- They don’t know what else you’re invested in: If you have outside 401(k) accounts or other brokerage accounts Wealthfront does not know what you invested in.
 This can result in being over-invested in certain classes, industries or sectors if you’re not careful.
 A relatively simple way to counteract this is to sign up for a free Personal Capital account so you can monitor all of your investments in one place.

-- No pure cash option.
-Again, like many other robo-advisors you don’t have access to a money market fund.
-You buy whole shares with Wealtfront and they leave enough cash to cover management fees and nothing else.
-For those needing quick access to cash or wanting to pull back temporarily this is not an option.
+- No pure cash option: Again, like many other Robo-advisors you don’t have access to a money market fund.
+You buy whole shares with Wealthfront and they leave enough cash to cover management fees and nothing else.
+For those needing quick access to cash or wanting to pull back temporarily, this is not an option.

-For the right individual Wealthfront would be a great option.
-Whether you are new to investing, lack the time to adequately invest or want access to a virtual financial advisor, Wealthfront can help meet those needs.
+Whether you are new to investing, or you simply lack the time to invest, Wealthfront can help meet those needs.